 Charlotte works on the sociospatial dimensions of insurgency, identity, labour, logistics, empire, capital and the market.

-Charlotte also teaches theory for MA Environmental Architecture, with a similar methodological approach to ecological issues, mutual aid / kinship structures and the Green New Deal as manifest through grassroots political movements.
+Charlotte also teaches theory for MA Environmental Architecture, with a similar approach to ecological issues, mutual aid / kinship structures and the Green- and Red New Deals as-manifest through movements for climate justice.

 School, Centre or Area

 Charlotte’s Interests are rooted in the spatial dimensions of sociopolitical movements, and the embodied knowledge that emerges from them.